harshrohit/articles/LLM_thinking.md

 We're at an inflection point.
 Not for AI but for us.

-Either we maintain our ability to think and understands what these tools actually are.
-A brilliant pattern matchers that simulate understanding without possessing it, or we atrophy into prompt engineers for systems we don't comprehend, solving problems we can't actually solve, knowing things we don't really know.
+Either we maintain our ability to think and understand what these tools actually are.
+Brilliant pattern matchers that simulate understanding without possessing it, or we atrophy into prompt engineers for systems we don't comprehend, solving problems we can't actually solve, knowing things we don't really know.

 "Just ask ChatGPT" has become the default answer to everything.
 But what happens when ChatGPT doesn't know?
 What happens when it's confidently wrong?
 What happens when the problem needs actual understanding, not pattern matching?